kb-dk/repository-mirror/README.md

 ### 3. The system queues the clone and pull operations

-Getting data from the repository according to 2 above
+Getting data from the repository according to 2 above.
+Running asynchronously using [ActiveMQ](#4-activemq)

 ### 4. Upon successful cloning (3 above), the system queues loading and indexing of data